+Numbers

-- 1 /S-#
+1 /S#

-- 2 /T-#
+2 /T#

-- 3 /P-#
+3 /P#

-- 4 /H-#
+4 /H#

-- 5 /A-#
+5 /A#

-- 6 /-F#
+6 /-F#

-- 7 /-P#
+7 /-P#

-- 8 /-L#
+8 /-L#

-- 9 /-T#
+9 /-T#

-- 0 /O-#
+0 /O#

 Job Statistics

-Job statistics displays data for each job that includes the job size in bytes, the number of estimated pages, audio use, whether or not there is a job dictionary associated with the file and strokes per minute information.
+Job statistics display data for each job that includes the job size in bytes, the number of estimated pages, whether audio was used, whether or not there is a job dictionary associated with the file and the strokes per minute information (if active).
 Strokes per minute, SPM, information displays on a separate screen in numeric and graphic format.
 The numeric information includes the minimum, maximum and average strokes per minute for the selected job.
 The graph shows the varying speed of strokes throughout the job.
 The strokes per minute graph is only visible in Job Statistics when the job is closed.

 When the Display Strokes Per Minute option is active, the Title bar and Status screen display strokes per minute (SPM) data.
 While writing, the Title bar shows the approximate number of SPM and the Status screen shows SPM data for the current job.
 When no job is active, the Status screen shows strokes per minute data for the most recent job.
-Display Set Strokes Per Minute (SPM) on page 61